FrankNPC/steplogs-spring-rmi-http/README.md

 ## Quick start RPC in spring web ##

- - make sure turn on -parameters to keep debug info for parameter names of methods in your the declaration package.
-It's to keep the parameters of html post/get parameters against methods.
+ - If the interfaces or classes from another repo, make sure turn on -parameters on that repo to keep parameter's name of methods.
+Then it can proxy the parameters of html post/get parameters against methods.

 ```xml
 		<plugins>